ben-watt/dlvr/README.md

 ## To Do

-- Create other persistence providers
-- Support other message providers
+- Actually add a retry policy
 - More test coverage
   - Service Bus provider
   - Background service tests
+- Create other persistence providers
+- Support other message providers